robertoalonsotrillo/MetaBow_MediaPipe/README.md

    source $HOME/miniconda3/bin/activate
    conda --help
    ```
-   You will be able to see help regarding conda, if command is not found.
-Then you have made any mistake.
+   You should get conda's help text, if "command is not found" then the installation has not been successful.

 5. Restart Terminal